-This site began as a brand new build on a block that hosted nothing of significance other than a beautiful mature Copper Beech in the rear corner.
-It was decided to make a feature of this tree since it would be in full and glorious view from the top of the driveway.
+This site began as a new build Passivhaus in the Dandenongs.
+It was decided to make a feature of the beautiful, mature Copper Beech in the rear corner since it would be in full view from the top of the driveway.

-As the build was to include garages both front and rear of the house, the number and spread of built structures meant that this quarter acre block was effectively fragmented into several small and disconnected spaces.
-These needed to relate to each other but also be an expression of the varied conditions and outlooks from the house.
+The numerous built structures meant that this quarter acre block was effectively fragmented into several small, disconnected spaces.
+These needed to relate to each other but also express the varied conditions and outlooks from the house.

-The front garden surrounds a carport and second parking space and is shadowed by several large Eucalypts and Oaks on the verge.
-Plants choices had to be able to cope with this root competition as well as short periods of full summer sun due to the westerly aspect.
+Plants choices had to be able to cope with root competition as well as short periods of full summer sun due to the westerly aspect.
 A combination of rounded shrubs, upright perennials, deciduous feature trees and climbers were employed to give visual and sensory interest for as much of the year as possible.
-The numerous hard surfaces were softened by use of cascading Casuarina glauca or espaliered Trachelospermum jasminoides.
+The numerous hard surfaces were softened by use of cascading ground covers or espaliered climbers.

-Below the garage is a small space for the productive gardens and chooks.
-To protect from the dogs this is fenced and the entry highlighted by a lych-gate.
-Where possible vertical spaces are utilised by trellising fruit trees and climbers.
+Where possible vertical spaces were utilised by trellising fruit trees and climbers.
 Raised vegetable and herb beds provide ease of access, protection from the chooks and facilitate drainage on these otherwise heavy volcanic soils.